Mirak Bahadur Jalair: During Islam Khan's governorship

 Jalair was appointed by the Subahdar of Bengal, Islam Khan I, to join the army led by Shaykh Ghiyathuddin Inayat Khan against Khwaja Usman as well as various other Baro-Bhuiyans and rebellious chieftain zamindars of Bengal.

 Jalair lived in the Chandrapratap Pargana.
-This large pargana was captured by rebels namely Mirza Mumin, Dariya Khan, Madhava Ray and Binud Ray (who pledged allegiance to Musa Khan, the leader of the Baro-Bhuiyans) after defeating Dilir Bahadur, the Mughal officer stationed there and aided by Ihtimam Khan's officers.
-The rebels believed that they could effortlessly also defeat Jalair to secure Chandrapratap to Musa Khan's domain once more.
+This large pargana was captured by rebels, namely Mirza Mumin, Dariya Khan, Madhava Ray and Binud Ray (who pledged allegiance to Musa Khan, the leader of the Baro-Bhuiyans) after defeating Dilir Bahadur, the Mughal officer stationed there and aided by Ihtimam Khan's officers.
+The rebels believed that they could also effortlessly defeat Jalair to secure Chandrapratap to Musa Khan's domain once more.
 They readied a large naval fleet in addition to their land-force, infantry and cavalry in the early morning and attacked the Mughal fort of Chandrapratap.
 Jalair defended the fort but the rebels had surrounded them and were very close to making the fort fall.
 News of this reached Tuqmaq Khan who was at Shahzadapur.
 Tuqmaq, leaving a force to defend Shahzadapur, rushed to Bahadur's rescue with another force.
 The rebels had reached the gate of the Chandrapratap fort and were persecuting its inmates.
 Jalair's slave Suhayl led a group of people out of the fort.
 Outnumbered, they were heavily wounded.
-The fort was said to not have fallen due to Dariya Khan's near-sightedness.
+The fort was said not to have fallen due to Dariya Khan's near-sightedness.
 With the arrival of Tuqmaq and his forces, sounded by a trumpet, the rebels hopelessly fled.

 Jalair was then appointed to join the army alongside Shaykh Kamal and Tuqmaq Khan to Jahangirnagar, which they reached with great difficulty in six marches.
 They worked on establishing a fort here.
 Islam Khan I later ordered Jalair to go to the Mohana of the Kutharuiya (modern-day Kirtinasha, tributary of the Padma) bringing twenty war-boats with him.
-When Islam Khan reached Kutharuiya in the last pahar of the night, he took the twenty boats with him through the Isamati aiming to capture Jatrapur, to which he successfully did.
+When Islam Khan reached Kutharuiya in the last pahar of the night, he took the twenty boats with him through the Isamati aiming to capture Jatrapur, which he successfully did.
 Following this, Khan immediately ordered Jalair, as well as Shir Khan Tarin and Bayazid Khan Pani, to also cross the Isamati and secure the Mohana of Dakchara.
-Jalair and his associates were also successful in defeating the rebels at Dakchara that had put many obstacles at an attempt to stop the Mughals.
-The next expedition which Jalair took part in was to Kalakopa.
+Jalair and his associates were also successful in defeating the rebels at Dakchara, who had put many obstacles in an attempt to stop the Mughals.
+The next expedition in which Jalair took part was to Kalakopa.
 Islam Khan I appointed him, Mubariz Khan and Tuqmaq Khan to be posted in the rear with ninety war-boats.
-Jalair was noted for his maturity when intervening in two quarrels emerged in both of these expeditions; the first being between Mirza Nathan and Iftikhar Khan over who is to be credited for the Dakchara victory in which Jalair brought about peace and the second being between Hakim Qudsi and Mirza Nathan on the behalf of Ihtimam Khan in which Jalair protected Qudsi from being "cut to pieces".
+Jalair was noted for his maturity when intervening in two quarrels that emerged in both of these expeditions; the first being between Mirza Nathan and Iftikhar Khan over who is to be credited for the Dakchara victory, in which Jalair brought about peace, and the second being between Hakim Qudsi and Mirza Nathan on behalf of Ihtimam Khan, in which Jalair protected Qudsi from being "cut to pieces".